Rainicy/Algorithms/notes/RedBlackTree.md

 By the above 5 properties, we can get a critical property of red-black trees: that **_the path from the root to the furthest leaf is no more than twice as long as the path from the root to the nearest leaf._** The result is that the tree is roughly height-balanced.

-An example of Red-Black Trees is showing as following[from WikiPedia]:
+An example of Red-Black Trees is showing as following[from WikiPedia](http://en.wikipedia.org/wiki/Red%E2%80%93black_tree):

 ![Red-Balck Trees Example](../images/Red-black_tree_example.png)